- DMS 6104

 Invited Contributions and/or Technical Reports

 Orser, B.J., Kassun-Mutch, P., Elliott, C. and Levine Ruben, R. 2016.
 "Strengthening Ontario through Women's Enterprise.
-Women Entrepreneurs Ontario (WEO) Collective", Women Entrepreneurs Ontario (WEO) Collective, n/a.
+Women Entrepreneurs Ontario (WEO) Collective Access", Women Entrepreneurs Ontario (WEO) Collective, n/a.

 Orser, B.J. and McGregor, B. 2013.
 "Missing Numbers", Roundtable on Women in Science, Technology, Engineering, Trades, Business, Public Policy and the Law, University of Ottawa Telfer School of Management, n/a.